mivibzzz/python-music-news/README.md

 The python app needs python and all the requirements installed locally

-The exe file works a bit slower but it is all encapsulated within itself and you just double click and wait.
+to get an exe file (works a bit slower) run pyinstaller in the directory.
 That's all.

-They are slightly different but do the same :)

 Have fun